 1. Learn More About Important Black Historical Figures

-Most people in the US are familiar with Civil Rights leaders Martin Luther King Jr and Rosa Parks.
-But there are lots of noteworthy Black figures out there that are worth learning about, such as Shirley Chisolm, who was the first Black congresswoman.
+Most people in the US are familiar with civil rights leaders Martin Luther King Jr. and Rosa Parks.
+But there are lots of noteworthy black figures out there that are worth learning about, such as Shirley Chisolm, who was the first black congresswoman.
 Alvin Ailey, who founded the American Dance Theater and brought the beauty of black bodies and dancing together.
-And let’s not forget about the most recent historical figure of all—Kamala Harris, the first female Black vice-president of the United States.
+And let’s not forget about the most recent historical figure of all—Kamala Harris, the first female black vice president of the United States.

 2. Watch Films and TV Shows Made by Black People

-Go on Netflix and check out some amazing TV shows that talk about the experiences of Black people, like “When They See Us.”
+Go on Netflix and check out some amazing TV shows that talk about the experiences of black people, like “When They See Us.”
 Want to see a powerful woman in action?
 Check out Shonda Rhimes’ “How to Get Away With Murder,” starring Viola Davis as a criminal defense attorney embroiled in some shady situations.
 And if you’re into suspense and thrillers, then make sure to watch “Us,” a horror film from Jordan Peele about a group of creepy doppelgangers who start attacking people.
 It’s definitely worth a watch!

 3. Make Sure to Read Books with Black Characters

 Looking for something to read for Black History Month?
 Check out a couple of books that have Black protagonists in them.
-There is a wide selection to choose from, like “My Hair is a Garden” by Cozbi A. Cabrera, which is about a Black girl who learns to embrace the beauty of her natural hair.
-“Harbor Me” by Jacqueline Woodson is a story about six middle school tweens that form a group to help deal with issues at home like racism and incarceration.
+There is a wide selection to choose from, like “My Hair is a Garden” by Cozbi A. Cabrera, which is about a black girl who learns to embrace the beauty of her natural hair.
+“Harbor Me” by Jacqueline Woodson is a story about six middle school tweens who form a group to help deal with issues at home like racism and incarceration.